Pressure Vessel Calculator (ASME VIII)

 Pressure Vessels calculates the wall thickness of plain spheres of same material and equal wall thickness throughout.

-ASME VIII only considers membrane stresses (circumferential) in a spherical vessel, i.e. radial stresses are ignored, which is considered reasonable given that the maximum radial stress (equal to the internal pressure) is insignificant compared to membrane stresses in a thin-walled cylinder.
+ASME VIII only considers membrane stresses (circumferential) in a spherical vessel, i.e. radial stresses are ignored, which is considered reasonable given that the maximum radial stress (equal to the internal pressure) is insignificant compared to membrane stresses in a thin-walled sphere.

 Spherical vessels will always need a thinner wall than a cylinder for any given diameter and design pressure, which is why very large pressure vessels tend to be spherical.